In 1876 and 1877, they built from Fremont, Nebraska to Valparasio, Nebraska.

 Union Pacific continued to operate this line as a branch line, although many of the connecting railroads would be abandoned.

 By 2001, Union Pacific abandoned the portion south of Lincoln.
-It has been turned into the Jamaica North Trail and the Homestead Trail, which will eventually connect all the way to Marysville, Kansas.
+It has been turned into the Jamaica North Trail and the Homestead Trail, which now connects all the way to Marysville, Kansas.

 The remaining portions are now part of the Lincoln Subdivision.